Kayla Itsines Flaunts Killer Physique In Ab Workout Video

-Kayla Itsines continues to show her 12.4 million Instagram users that being shut indoors due to the coronavirus pandemic doesn’t mean they can’t keep up with their workouts.
+Kayla Itsines continues to show her 12.4 million Instagram followers that being shut indoors due to the coronavirus pandemic doesn’t mean they can’t keep up with their workouts.
 The fitness trainer has been consistently posting home workout circuits that target specific areas of the body and require minimal to no equipment.
 On Tuesday, April 7, Kayla posted an ab workout that can be done anywhere and doesn’t disappoint in terms of intensity.

-For the workout, the Australian native wears a black sports bra and matching black spandex shorts.
-The top leaves her muscular arms and shoulders on display while the gap along her midsection shows off her gym-honed abs.
-The shorts cling to her hips and backside while leaving plenty of sculpted leg exposed.
-Kayla completes the outfit with a pair of white sneakers accentuated with black and gray designs.
-She accessorizes with a silver exercise watch and wears her long, straight brunette tresses pulled up in a ponytail to keep her hair out of her face.
+For the workout, the Australian native wore a black sports bra and matching black spandex shorts.
+The top left of her muscular arms and shoulders were on display, while the gap along her midsection showed off her gym-honed abs.
+The shorts clung to her hips and backside while leaving plenty of sculpted leg exposed.
+Kayla completed the outfit with a pair of white sneakers accentuated with black and gray designs.
+She accessorized with a silver exercise watch and wore her long, straight brunette tresses pulled up in a ponytail to keep them out of her face.

 The video consists of five different ab exercises, all performed in the fitness trainer’s living room.
-She utilizes a pink exercise mat on top of her white carpet for extra comfort as all the exercises are performed on the floor.
+She utilized a pink exercise mat on top of her white carpet for extra comfort, as all the exercises were performed on the floor.

 View this post on Instagram